-This is where you will generally start a project by designing the signal flow graph that you will be working with.
-Setup is also where you manage the loading and saving of projects to disk.
+This is where you will generally start a project by designing the signal-flow graph that you will be working with.
+The Setup page is also where you manage the loading and saving of projects to disk.

 + icon to the left of the window.
 Modules are:

-The drag and drop feature allows an easy and ergonomic way to connect and reorganize blocks in the setup page.
+The drag and drop feature allows an easy and ergonomic way to connect and reorganize modules in the setup page.

-To create a connection between two blocks, simply drag one on the other.
-Spat will automatically connect the two blocks.
-If it is necessary, Spat will also create supplementary blocks if needed.
-For example, if we drag and drop an input on a room, Spat will automatically create a “source” block between them.
+To create a connection between two modules, simply drag one on the other.
+SPAT will automatically connect the two modules.
+If it is necessary, SPAT will also create supplementary modules if needed.
+For example, if we drag and drop an input on a room, SPAT will automatically create a “source” block between them.

-This feature also works on a selection of multiple blocks of the same type.
+This feature also works on a selection of multiple modules of the same type.
 For example, if we wished to connect 5 inputs to 1 output, we can select our inputs a drag them on the output.
-All the inputs blocks will be patch to a room block thru sources, and the room is patch to the output thru a master block.
-(With the default stereo room that can be changed later)
+All the input modules will be patched to a room block through sources, and the room is a patch to the output through a master block, with the default stereo room that can be changed later.

-The drag and drop feature also allows reorganizing the blocks of the same type.
-This means that you can now change the order of already created blocks.
+The drag and drop feature also allows reorganizing the modules of the same type.
+This means that you can now change the order of already created modules.
 This gives to the setup page a more ergonomic and flexible feel.

 !> Important to note that this will be changing the index number of the source.
 So be careful with automation already created.
 This is specific to OSC like using the plugins with OSC where the index is important.
 Not the case with software sources/inputs which use a different ID system.